corda/corda-docs-portal/content/en/release-notes/downloads.md

 weight: 200
 ---

-## Corda Enterprise downloads
+## Corda: Enterprise downloads

-Corda Enterprise is accessed via R3's customer hub.
-If you are an existing Corda Enterprise customer, you can find all downloads on [R3's customer hub](https://customerhub.r3.com/s/).
+Corda: Enterprise is accessed via R3's customer hub.
+If you are an existing Corda: Enterprise customer, you can find all downloads on [R3 Customer Hub](https://customerhub.r3.com/s/).

-If you are new to Corda and would like to experience Corda Enterprise, you can [register for a trial now](https://www.corda.net/get-corda/).
+If you are new to Corda and would like to experience Corda: Enterprise, you can [register for a trial now](https://www.corda.net/get-corda/).

 ## Corda Community Edition downloads